Austin, Texas on a Budget: Free and Cheap Family Attractions

 Leaving space for a bit of time for social studies, it only seemed fitting to visit the Texas state capitol building at some point during our trip.
 Consulting the building hours on the main visitor website, we walked on a self-guided tour up, around, and under the rotunda and into a senate room (not in session).
 Packed with visitors on a Saturday afternoon, had we planned ahead we could have attended a guided tour (groups of ten or more can arrange for a private guide).
 Tours are free and last 45 minutes, covering the Capitol building, Texas history, and Texas legislature.

 By the fourth time we passed Peter Pan Mini Golf on Barton Springs Road, the triple-volume chorus of back seat begging became relentless.
-Like any parent craving strong coffee and a minute with their own thoughts, Austin’s popular miniature golf course was a good place for kids to self-entertain.
-Speeding through 18 holes at $6 a pop ($4 for our kindergartner), we enjoyed frozen ice drizzled in high fructose syrup for $1.
+Austin’s popular miniature golf course was a good place for kids to speed through 18 holes at $6 a pop ($4 for our kindergartner).
+We then enjoyed frozen ice drizzled in high fructose syrup for $1.
 All in all, this was $21 well spent.

 Free to anyone with an account on www.geocaching.com and a GPS device or $10 mobile app installed on their smart phone, Austin is a hot spot for all sizes and difficulties of geocaching.
 Consulting the website while planning our itinerary, we earned our Texas state geocaching souvenir on the back hill of a popular Zikler Park picnic spot.